 In an accident with a motor vehicle, pedestrians have a very high risk of serious injury or death.
 In a 40 mph collision, a pedestrian has an 85% chance of being killed.
 Even at low speeds, very serious injuries are common.

-Shaked Law Firm represented injured pedestrians who have suffered all types of injuries:
+Shaked Law Personal Injury Lawyers represented injured pedestrians who have suffered all types of injuries:

 - Soft tissue injuries